 1930 — The parasitic fungus Ophiostoma appears in Cleveland, Ohio and begins attacking American elm trees.
 1950s to 1980s — 40 million elm trees die across the United States.
 1970s — Start of government-university-community cooperative efforts to identify and propagate resistant elm trees.
 1999 —

 One libertarian response to the cry “heartless!” is to reassure a sentimental critic that they need not worry.
 Government spending, they say, has “crowded out” private charity.
 Once government spending on behalf of the poor and suffering is cut back, private charitable contributions will surge

 “The Can Kicks Back” calls itself a a social movement of young people who all just happened to decide on their own last year to kick-start a young movement of young people burning to tax poor people more, tax corporations less, and slash social programs.

 To no small degree, the United States of America rose in prominence because of innovation, and to no small degree that innovation has been funded through research funded directly by the federal government and indirectly through its support of higher education.
 In economist Edwin Mansfield’s

 Five names have emerged in the leadership of The Committee to Get Walker Running, an entity at draftwalker.com that yesterday morning was nothing but a splash page… …but which by yesterday afternoon was being used to vigorously (and with non-disclosed funding) promote the candidacy of

 When it became clear that despite its money and inside connections Unity08 was not attracting popular support, its two chief leaders abandoned their pretense to not having a preferred presidential candidate and stepped down from Unity08 to start the Draft Bloomberg Committee.
 It turned out

 Since its founding in 2010, the 501c4 corporation called No Labels has refused to identify the names of its funders.
 Mock-interviewing No Labels co-founder Mark McKinnon on his comedy show this week, Stephen Colbert asked him about No Labels’ cash supply: Stephen Colbert: Do you

-After almost two years of asking Americans Elect questions and not getting answers from them, I’m grateful to Kris McAlister of the new Americans Elect “Northwest Web Team”, who has written to me and very kindly solicited my questions so that those questions can be posed to the Americans Elect leadership through inside channels.
+After almost two years of asking Americans Elect questions and not getting answers from them, I’m grateful to Kris McAlister of the new Americans Elect “Northwest Web Team”, who has written to me and very kindly solicited my questions so that those questions can be

+Pity the secret funders of Americans Elect.
 Americans Elect refuses to tell the public who the millionaires and billionaires are that laid out the seed money for this first ever corporate privatized online presidential nomination.
 Why?
 According to Americans Elect Political Director Darry Sragow, if